 State symbols have been a mainstay of U.S. culture since the very beginning.
 Official symbols are used to represent the cultural heritage and natural history of each state in the most fun way possible.

-Fortunately, Georgia is no different from many other U.S. states, with tons of symbols that are indicative to the state’s historical roots and geological history of Georgia.
+Fortunately, Georgia is no different from many other U.S. states, with tons of symbols that are indicative of the state’s historical roots and geological history of Georgia.
 There are also recognizable icons and emblems for each state, such as state seals and flags, nicknames and mottos, and much more which we have included in our Georgia state symbol list.

 Georgia State Symbols List

 There are an incredible amount of state symbols for Georgia, and all states for that matter, creating a whole host of interesting facts, both from the past and present.
-We have shortlisted the top 6 most significant Georgia state symbols below and further down the page you will find a comprehensive table with each Georgia symbol and the date in which they were officially created.
+We have shortlisted the top 6 most significant Georgia state symbols below and further down the page you will find a comprehensive table with each Georgia symbol and the date on which they were officially created.

 Georgia State Animal